toltec-astro/tollan/docs/tollan/index.rst

 ********************
-tollan Documentation
+Tollan Documentation
 ********************

-This is the documentation for tollan.
+This is the documentation for Tollan.

 Reference/API
 =============